lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 ### Requirements

-In order to follow this guide and be able to create pipeline decorators and test them you will require several things:
+In order to follow this guide and be able to create pipeline decorators and deploy them you will require several things:

 - An Azure DevOps organization where you are administrator (you can [create one for free](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization))
+- A publisher account on the Azure DevOps marketplace
 - [TFX CLI](https://www.npmjs.com/package/tfx-cli) which requires [NodeJS](https://nodejs.org) to be installed on your machine
 - (Optional) [Visual Code Extension Manager](https://github.com/microsoft/vscode-vsce) (VSCE)

 ### Create our first decorator

-We are going to start with a very simple example.
+We are going to start with a quite simple example.
 In this "hello world" example, we are going to see how to inject a simple task in all workflows of our organization to see the concept of build and deploying a pipeline decorator.
 Later, we will see how to leverage the customization of these decorators and then create more complex decorators.

 Create a folder and name it banner-decorator and create two files *vss-extension.json* and *banner-decorator.yml*.
 The structure should look like this: